Our data privacy FAQ answers your basic questions

 Social engineering simulations are generally only permitted if they are proportionate.
 Therefore, various measures must be taken, such as making the results anonymous.

-IT-Seal takes all relevant steps in advance and supports you in your internal communication where necessary.
+IT-Seal takes all relevant steps in advance, supports you in your internal communication where necessary and answers your basic questions.

 No. In order to ensure the protection of each employee, the results can only be viewed on a group basis.
 For this purpose, we use the defined employee groups by you in advance with a minimum size of 15 participants.